rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  help from Sydney Harper.
 *  It was edited by MJ Davis Lynn, contains original music by Dan Powell and Marian Lozano,
 *  and was engineered by Chris Wood.
-*  Our theme music is by Jim Brunberg and Ben Landsberg of Wonderly.
+*  Our theme music is by Jim Brunberg and Ben Lansford of Wonderly.
 *  That's it for the Daily.
 *  I'm Sabrina Tavernisi.
 *  See you tomorrow.
-*  Bye.